-Prof. Ian W. Hunter was born in New Zealand and had an early interest in science, engineering and instrumentation from a young age.
+Professor Ian W. Hunter is the Hatsopoulos Professor of Mechanical Engineering and runs the BioInstrumentation Lab at the Massachusetts Institute of Technology.
+Ian was born in New Zealand and had an early interest in science, engineering and instrumentation which continues to the present.
 He started his first company when he was 9, by the age of 10 he had published his first paper (a design of a miniaturized single transistor radio) and by age 14 had built a fully functional gas liquid chromatograph (hydrogen flame ionization type) for chemical analysis.
 After graduating from the University of Auckland with BSc, MSc and PhD degrees he completed a Post-Doctoral Fellowship in the Department of Biomedical Engineering at McGill University, Canada.
-He then joined the faculty of McGill and founded the BioInstrumentation Laboratory.
-In 1994 Prof. Hunter moved the laboratory to the Department of Mechanical Engineering at the Massachusetts Institute of Technology, along with five graduate students.
-In the last 20 years the laboratory has quickly expanded in space, facilities and breadth of projects.
+He then joined the faculty of McGill University and advanced to tenured Associate Professor in the Department of Biomedical Engineering.
+In 1994 Ian moved his lab to the Department of Mechanical Engineering at MIT.

 Current members and alumni are talented inventors, entrepreneurs, designers, teachers, and doers.
 If you are a renaissance-type engineer who thrives on multidisciplinary research, welcome home.

 Startup’s needle-free drug injector gets commercialization deal MIT News (December 7, 2017)